What is a News Anchor?

 What does a News Anchor do?

 The following is a list of some of the chief responsibilities of a news anchor.
 It should be noted, however, that the size of the station may dictate the degree to which the news anchor is involved in research and writing.
-Larger organizations commonly employ people in these specific roles.
+Larger organizations commonly employ people in specific roles.

 - Research local community, state, national, and international current events